-Meals that can easily fit into your meal rotation are what I really love to share.
+Meals that can easily fit into your meal rotation, like this Sweet Potato & Quinoa Chili, are what I really love to share.
 As we can get a bit bored with the usual meals, it’s nice to have more easy options that come together in a cinch.

 I love finding these simple dishes that truly work and can be made over and over again.
 That is what I share with you today.
 Nothing complicated in this recipe, everything is probably in your kitchen right now or you can find right away at your favorite grocery store.

 Eating vegan meals every day that are healthy and tasty is really easy once you get the hang of it.
 This chili has plenty of protein and essential fiber, vitamins and minerals while being flavorful and satisfying.
 I know you’re going to love this one and find yourself making it often during the chili weather season.

 This lovely sweet potato & quinoa chili is a one pot meal that is ready in under an hour.
 Leftovers hold up extremely well too!

 SWEET POTATO & QUINOA CHILI